 I graduated from Slippery Rock University with a Master’s Degree in Secondary Education and a Bachelor of Arts in History.
 I've taught Economics, Personal Finance, U.S. History, U.S. Government, and World History.
 The combination of my passion for helping students learn and my content knowledge motivates me in creating exciting content that challenges students to think critically about both historical events and current affairs.

 Director of Media and Information Technology

-An alumni of the University of Wisconsin, I have fulfilled a variety of design, web development and IT support roles.
-Before joining Spider Learning, my experiences in the non-profit sector helped me to discover my passion for helping create positive change, a drive that continues to inspire my work at Spider.
+An alumni of the University of Wisconsin, I attained my B.F.A in studio arts with minors in digital design, web publishing, and project management.
+I've fulfilled a variety of design, web development and IT support roles, and my experience and activism in the non-profit sector have led me to discover my passion for philanthropy and helping to foster positive social change, a drive that continues to fuel and inspire my work at Spider Learning.

 Director of Sales and Partnerships

 I received my BA in Music from Edinboro University of Pennsylvania and taught as a secondary choral instructor for 10 years.
 During that time I also received my M. Ed. in Educational Leadership and my K-12 Principal Certificate.
 I openly attribute my creativity, flexibility, and understanding of the intricacies of curriculum development and design to my experiences as an educator and my training as an educational leader.